waku-org/nwaku/docs/tutorial/store.md

 ./build/wakunode2 --ports-shift:1 --staticnode:/ip4/0.0.0.0/tcp/60000/p2p/16Uiu2HAmF4tuht6fmna6uDqoSMgFqhUrdaVR6VQRyGr6sCpfS2jp --storenode:/ip4/0.0.0.0/tcp/60000/p2p/16Uiu2HAmF4tuht6fmna6uDqoSMgFqhUrdaVR6VQRyGr6sCpfS2jp
 ```

+When flag `persist-messages` is passed messages are going to be persisted in-memory.
-When passing the flag `dbpath` with a path, messages are persisted and stored in a database called `store` under the specified path.
+If additionally flag `dbpath` is passed with a path, messages are persisted and stored in a database called `store` under the specified path.
-When none is passed, messages are not persisted and are only stored in-memory.
+If flag `persist-messages` is not passed, messages are not persisted and stored at all.

 You should see your nodes connecting.